zfl9/chinadns-ng/README.md

-                                      rule c: do not forward to china upstream rule t: do not forward to trust upstream rule C: check answer ip of china upstream if no rules is given, it defaults to a -M, --chnlist-first                  match chnlist first, default: <disabled>
+                                      rule c: do not forward to china upstream rule t: do not forward to trust upstream rule C: check answer ip of china upstream rule T: check answer ip of trust upstream if no rules is given, it defaults to 'a' -M, --chnlist-first                  match chnlist first, default: <disabled>
- -f, --fair-mode                      enable fair mode (nop, only fair mode now) -r, --reuse-port                     enable SO_REUSEPORT, default: <disabled>
+ -a, --add-tagchn-ip                  add the ip of name-tag:chn to ipset/nftset -f, --fair-mode                      enable fair mode (nop, only fair mode now) -r, --reuse-port                     enable SO_REUSEPORT, default: <disabled>
  -n, --noip-as-chnip                  accept reply without ipaddr (A/AAAA query)